What is a Penetration Test?

 Our Penetration Testing methodology adopts industry best practices that include the NIST Special Publication 800-53 Security Controls and Assessment Procedures for Federal Information Systems and Organizations and the OWASP Testing Guide, OSSTMM (Open Source Security Testing Methodology Manual) and the PTES (Penetration Testing Execution Standard).

 Our Penetration Testing methodology is built on the importance around clearly defined scope and clear communication throughout the assessment life cycle.
-Each assessment will have an account manager to work with you to ensure your Penetration Testing needs are met.

 Penetration Testing Reports

 Dragonfly Technologies’ IT experts listen to your IT security network issues and work on the best solution.
 Our Penetration Testing reports outline in detail the vulnerabilities detected along with actionable recommendations to assist, remediate and secure your business environment based on the latest industry best practices.